kzys/blog/en/content/post/2019/back-to-basics.md

 - blog.8-p.info doesn't list old articles without JavaScript.
 It has to be pre-rendered without JavaScript, which I haven't implemented.
 I agree that isomorphic rendering as a concept makes sense.
 - Go's template is awkward

 Overall I like Hugo better, even for non-blog websites.
-It would be oldschool though.
+I also want to go further -- how about getting rid of Google Analytics and custom fonts?